Evanesco-Labs/WhiteNoise.rs/docs/whitenoise_spec.md

 messages for upper network.

 The second layer is a privacy circuit network constructed based on the WhiteNoise protocol.
-WhiteNoise nodes in the first layer act as relays and build a multi-hop circuit for P2P clients connection.
+WhiteNoise nodes in the first layer act as routing nodes and build a multi-hop circuit for P2P clients connection.

 Applications may use client SDK to access to WhiteNoise network.
 They are able to start and maintain circuit connections to other clients for own functions.